-You can design controls from scratch, or also take inspiration from good practice catalogues, such as general and subject specific guidance provided by the EDPS and other DPAs; guidance from national European and international standard organisations such as BSI, CEN/CENELEC/ETSI and ISO; guidance from information security organisations and projects such as ENISA and OWASP; guidance from academic work, EU co-funded research projects and security and privacy engineering initiatives such as the Internet Privacy Engineering Network, and your organisation's own information security rules.
+guidance from national European and international standard organisations such as BSI, CEN/CENELEC/ETSI and ISO; guidance from information security organisations and projects such as ENISA and OWASP; guidance from academic work, EU co-funded research projects and security and privacy engineering initiatives such as the Internet Privacy Engineering Network16, and your organisation's own information security rules.
 Make sure that the controls chosen comply with the new Regulation.